mik-laj/discovery-api/gen_data/release_notes_md/firestore_docs_release_notes.md

 #  Release notes

-This page documents production updates to Cloud Firestore.
+This page documents production updates to Firestore.
 You can periodically check this page for announcements about new or updated features, bug fixes, known issues, and deprecated functionality.

 You can see the latest product updates for all of Google Cloud on the [ Google Cloud release notes ](/release-notes) page.